 - How a personal injury solicitor could assist you when making a traumatic brain injury claim.

 Brain damage is any form of injury or trauma that disrupts the brain’s ability to function normally.
 In many cases, there are two different types of brain injuries people can experience.
-These include acquired brain injury and a traumatic brain injury.
+These include acquired brain injury and traumatic brain injury.
 Within these two injury types, there are different severities.
 For example, a car crash has the ability to inflict brain damage of different severities due to the sheer impact of two vehicles colliding.
 Upon collision, a car crash may cause the head to jolt, and during this process, it could cause a variety of head injuries of all severities.

 Common signs of brain damage after a car accident might include: